 When you’ve just landed in a new country, it’s exciting and overwhelming.
 You want to meet people, but it can be difficult.
 You want to travel, but planning and transportation can be complicated, especially when you’re busy finding your way in a new job and a new culture.
 That’s where Expat Club comes to the rescue.

-Dutch expat, Edgar Hütte, had the idea for Expat Club when he noticed his fellow expats wanted to get out and meet people over fun experiences, but they didn’t have the time or local knowledge to organise events themselves.
+Dutch expat, Edgar Hütte, had the idea for Expat Club when he noticed his fellow expats wanted to get out and meet people in Brussels over fun experiences, but they didn’t have the time or local knowledge to organise events themselves.

 Edgar began arranging events through meet-up websites and, since then, Expat Club has grown into a welcoming and active community of internationals who meet to explore destinations in Belgium and beyond.